Frida (2002 film)

-Frida is a 2002 American biographical drama film directed by Julie Taymor which depicts the professional and private life of the surrealist Mexican artist Frida Kahlo.
+Frida is a 2002 American biographical film directed by Julie Taymor, about the Mexican surrealist artist Frida Kahlo.
+Salma Hayek stars as Kahlo and Alfred Molina plays her husband Diego Rivera.
+The film was adapted by Clancy Sigal, Diane Lake, Gregory Nava, Anna Thomas, Antonio Banderas and unofficially by Edward Norton from a 1983 biography of Kahlo by Hayden Herrera.

-Starring Salma Hayek in an Academy Award–nominated portrayal as Kahlo and Alfred Molina as her husband, Diego Rivera, the film was adapted by Clancy Sigal, Diane Lake, Gregory Nava, Anna Thomas, Antonio Banderas and unofficially by Edward Norton from the 1983 book Frida: A Biography of Frida Kahlo by Hayden Herrera.
-Frida received generally positive reviews from critics, and won two Academy Awards for Best Makeup and Best Original Score among six nominations.
+Frida premiered at the 59th Venice International Film Festival on August 29, 2002.
+Upon its release in U.S. theaters by Miramax on October 25, the film received generally positive reviews from critics, and grossed $56.3 million on a $12 million production budget.
+At the 75th Academy Awards, Frida received six nominations, winning for Best Makeup and Best Original Score.
+Hayek's universally acclaimed performance garnered Best Actress nominations at the Oscars, the Golden Globes, the Baftas and the SAG Awards.